hovszabolcs/ActiveCollab/readme.md

 - Rename .env.example to .env.

+- Generate CA and cert for ssl with /keys/genkeys.sh or generate cert only /keys/genwebcert.sh for SSL

-The site available on http://localhost:8080
+The site available on https://localhost

 ## XDebug ##